danyowdee/OAuthConsumer/Readme.md

 > CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT
 > LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN
 > ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
-> POSSIBILITY OF SUCH DAMAGE. <ORGANIZATION> ACCEPTS NO LIABILITY FOR
+> POSSIBILITY OF SUCH DAMAGE.
+CELLULAR GmbH ACCEPTS NO LIABILITY FOR
 > ANY INJURIES OR EXPENSES SUSTAINED IN THE ACT OF FULFILLING ANY OF
 > THE ABOVE TERMS AND CONDITIONS, ACCIDENTAL OR OTHERWISE.